Just-Some-Bots/MusicBot/_docs/installing/raspbian.md

 For Raspbian version 10 (buster) and earlier versions, you will need to compile a version of Python 3.8 or higher as well as installing pip.<br>
 This can take a bit of time to complete and may require a little troubleshooting know-how if these steps are out-of-date or incomplete in some way.<br>
 <br>
-If you're willing to carefully follow along, these steps *should* get MusicBot working:
+If you're willing to carefully follow along, these steps <i>should</i> get MusicBot working:

 {% highlight bash %}
 # Update system packages.